yungshenglu/OnlineJudgeUVa/UVA-10282/README.md

 ---
 ## Output

 Output is the message translated to English, one word per line.
-Foreign words not in the dictionary should be translated as "eh".
+Foreign words not in the dictionary should be translated as `eh`.

 ---
 ## Sample Input